seaflow-uw/popcycle/README.md

 ## Configure gating parameters (written by John MacMillan)
 Now we're ready to set the gating for the different populations.

+**WARNINGS**:
-**WARNING**: The order in which you gate the different populations is very important, choose it wisely.
-The gating has to be performed over optimally positioned particles (opp) only, not over an EVT file.
+1. The order in which you gate the different populations is very important, choose it wisely.
+2. The gating has to be performed over optimally positioned particles (opp), not over EVT files.

-We want gating parameters that will be applicable to most `opp` files from the cruise.
-To optimize your chance to set the proper gating parameters, don't set the gating parameters based on one randomly chosen files.
+We want gating parameters that will be applicable to *most* `opp` files from the cruise.
+To optimize your chance of setting the proper gating parameters, do not set them based on one randomly chosen file.
 Instead, merge/combine as many files as you computer can handle.
-In this example, we are going to combine 20 files evenly collected during the cruise.
+In this example, we are going to combine 20 files spaced evenly throughout the duration of the cruise.

 ```r
 opp.list <- get.opp.files(db) # get the list of all OPP files from the cruise
 freq <- round(seq(75, length(opp.list), length.out=20))